 - Specify the payment structures: whether it’s a flat fee, revenue share, or royalties.
 If the fee may change in the contract term, add a clause for handling the negotiation process.

-- Include schedules, payment options, bank account details.
+- Include schedules, payment options, and bank account details.

 Quality Assurance and Standards